balancedscorpion/deepgram-diarize/frontend/README.md

 - Ultra-low latency pipeline maintenance
 - Multi-speaker analysis in real-time

-## Future Development
+## Future Development 🔮

-- Speaker type clustering based on interaction patterns
+- Speaker type clustering (finding the meeting personas 🎭)
-- Automated AI intervention triggers
+- Automated AI intervention triggers (preventing meeting mayhem 🚨)
 - Direct integration with:
-  - Google Meet
+  - Google Meet (hey Google! 👋)
-  - Zoom
+  - Zoom (you're on mute! 🤫)
-  - Microsoft Teams
+  - Microsoft Teams (because why not? 🤷)
-- Additional agent connectors
+- Additional agent connectors (the more the merrier 🎉)
-- Enhanced analysis metrics
+- Enhanced analysis metrics (numbers go brrr 📈)

-## Built With
+## Built With 🛠️

-- ElevenLabs - Voice AI
+- ElevenLabs - Voice AI 🗣️
-- FAL - AI Processing
+- FAL - AI Processing 🧠
-- Lovable - UI Components
+- Lovable - UI Components 💝
-- Make - Automation
+- Make - Automation 🤖
-- Python - Backend
+- Python - Backend 🐍
-- Supabase - Database
+- Supabase - Database 🗄️
-- TypeScript - Frontend
+- TypeScript - Frontend ⌨️

-## Acknowledgments
+## Acknowledgments 🙏

 Special thanks to the ElevenLabs team for their support with the voice AI integration.
+You're the real MVPs! 🏆

+Remember: No HIPPOs were harmed in the making of this application! 🦛✌️